allyson-hur/data-science-S2025/challenges/c10-islands-pt2-assignment.md

     before the influence of alcohol?
 What about mentally?

 - We suspect that law majors will perform the best in coordination and mentally prior to the presence of alcohol.
+This is because being the occupation is extremely demanding in terms of thinking quickly on one’s feet and being organized.
+We also believe this mental strength will transfer to coordination as well because, as some people say, most physical activities are dependent on one’s mental state.

 2. Which major(s) are most likely to perform the best coordination-wise when under the influence of alcohol?
 What about mentally?

 - We suspect that the art majors will perform the best when under the influence of alcohol.
+Art is a very free-flowing medium, so we believe the art students will be the most adaptable.

 3. Which major(s) are most likely to have their mental performance affected by alcohol?
 What about coordination-wise?

 - We suspect that science majors will be drastically affected by the influence of alcohol.
+We believe this is because of the academic demands of the major.
+Science majors would have quite a heavy workload, so they generally wouldn’t drink as much.

 First hypothesis: